mazwat/mazwat.github.io/oop-lm.md

 ![Unity MonoBehaviour](monobehaviour.png)

 Another way to understand the application of inheritance is how it is represented in Unity.
-The ``MonoBehaviour`` class is a parent of most scripts, as it is auto defined when you create a script in Unity.
+The ``MonoBehaviour`` class is a parent of most scripts, as it is automatically parented when you create a script in Unity.
 Any child say ``pubVar`` in the example has access to the principle Monobehaviour methods like ``Start()`` and ``Update()`` as well as a range of others.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzA1ODk0NTQyLDEyMTgyNTgxNTMsNjk3OT
+eyJoaXN0b3J5IjpbMTAzODc3NTU2MiwxMjE4MjU4MTUzLDY5Nz
-M1NTE5LC0yMTg1Nzg0NCwxMDE0NzI2MDYsLTE0NTA3NTg3MzEs
+kzNTUxOSwtMjE4NTc4NDQsMTAxNDcyNjA2LC0xNDUwNzU4NzMx
-Mzc3MjMxOTAxLC01MTY1NjY5NzYsNjgwNjk1MTI3LDE0OTQxNj
+LDM3NzIzMTkwMSwtNTE2NTY2OTc2LDY4MDY5NTEyNywxNDk0MT
-UyNjYsMTc3NDgzODY1LC0xODYxMTY3MDA3LC0xOTQ1NDU4MDE1
+Y1MjY2LDE3NzQ4Mzg2NSwtMTg2MTE2NzAwNywtMTk0NTQ1ODAx
-LC0zMzYyMzMxMzYsMTE0OTgwOTgwMyw5ODA2Mjc0ODcsOTM0OT
+NSwtMzM2MjMzMTM2LDExNDk4MDk4MDMsOTgwNjI3NDg3LDkzND
-Y2MjI2LC0xMzc5NDAxMDgwLC0xMTE1NDM4NzUxLDE3NDkxNzUy
+k2NjIyNiwtMTM3OTQwMTA4MCwtMTExNTQzODc1MSwxNzQ5MTc1
-NzFdfQ==
+MjcxXX0=
 -->